HubTurbo/HubTurbo/docs/UI-Basics.md

 Boards can be named, saved, and reloaded.
 For example you can have one board called 'work projects' and another called 'pet projects'.
 However, HubTurbo can display only one board at a time.

-The **default repository** dropdown allows you to change what HubTurbo considers to be the *default repository*.
+The **default repository** dropdown allows you to specify what HubTurbo considers to be the *default repository*.
-HubTurbo can be viewing many repositories at once; if you do not specify a repository, HubTurbo assumes you meant to work the default repository.
+HubTurbo can be viewing many repositories at once; if you do not specify a repository, HubTurbo assumes you meant to work with the default repository.

 Further references: [boards and panels](Boards-and-Panels.md) | [issues](Issues.md) | [filters](Filters.md)